 A few customers have reported that the fabric on top of the tow box comes off after some time.
 It is either because of poor gluing or because toe box mesh and outsole counter each other’s position.

-UA’s Drive 4 is among the best outdoor basketball shoes 2019 could offer us … they’re just as relevant and high in demand as they used to be many previous years.
+UA’s Drive 4 is among the best outdoor BB sneakers could offer us … they’re just as relevant and high in demand as they used to be many previous years.
 The biggest reason why outdoor basketball junkies love this shoe is its classic herringbone pattern.
 Cushioning is also on part with the level of traction.
 Yet, the lockdown is not as impressive as it should have been.